 UCLA has been at the forefront of innovative research in autism spectrum disorder (ASD) for over 50 years, with the research and treatment conducted at UCLA setting the standard for many of the models currently used today.
 In 2003, the Center for Autism Research and Treatment (CART) was founded in the Jane and Terry Semel Institute for Neuroscience and Human Behavior at UCLA.
 Led by Dr. Marian Sigman and Dr. Daniel Geschwind, the newly formed interdisciplinary center brought together experts in genetics, brain imaging, pharmacology, and behavioral intervention, and now includes faculty from the UCLA departments of Psychiatry and Biobehavioral Sciences, Neurology, Human Genetics, Pediatrics, Biostatistics, and the Graduate School of Education and Information Studies.
 This strong, collaborative environment for basic and clinical research allows CART scientists and clinicians to apply the most innovative scientific methods to understand the biological basis of ASD so that precise diagnoses can be made and effective, targeted treatments can be developed; to provide education and outreach to individuals with ASD and their families in order to bridge the gap between leading-edge science and the community; and to advance the scope and effectiveness of interventions through new research for individuals with ASD across the lifespan.

-Since our establishment, CART has earned numerous funding awards from the National Institutes of Health (NIH), including substantial support from the NIH Autism Centers of Excellence (ACE) program.
+Since our establishment, CART has been recognized as the leading center in the United States, earing numerous funding awards from the National Institutes of Health (NIH), including substantial support from the NIH Autism Centers of Excellence (ACE) program.
 For three consecutive awards totaling 15 years to date, NIH has supported the research of CART investigators as a strong collaborative group able to work synergistically to study autism.
 Simultaneously, CART investigators have also received multiple ACE Network grants, enabling collaboration with major autism centers from other universities around the country.
 Check out the timeline below to learn more about the innovative and cutting-edge work at CART.

 UCLA CART milestones External milestones